bkeys818/bkeys818/README.md

 A package that adds a card carousel to SwiftUI.
 Inspiration and some of the code came from Christopher Guirguis's [Infinite Carousel](https://www.youtube.com/watch?v=fB5MzDD1PZI).

-#### [Shopify Template Schema](https://github.com/bkeys818/shopify-template-schema) - A tool for converting Shopify schemas into a JSON schemas.
+#### [Shopify Template Schema](https://github.com/bkeys818/shopify-template-schema) - A tool for converting Shopify schemas into a JSON schema.

 This NPM packages converts Shopify [section schemas](https://shopify.dev/themes/architecture/sections/section-schema) and [settings schemas](https://shopify.dev/themes/architecture/config/settings-schema-json) into [JSON schemas](https://json-schema.org), allowing you to check Shopify [templates](https://shopify.dev/themes/architecture/templates) and [settings](https://shopify.dev/themes/architecture/config/settings-data-json) as you edit them.